sebastiandedeyne/sebastiandedeyne.com/content/posts/distraction-less-user-interfaces-delayed-transient-states.md

   - Vue.js
 ---

-_This is the first post in a series about removing distractions from an interface to provide a better user experience._

 I have a specific pet peeve with user interfaces: things that draw my attention when they don't need to.
 In any graphical interface, movement is distraction.
 Our eyes are naturally drawn to anything in motion.

 Motion is a powerful tool.
 We can abuse this distraction to attract our users to a certain place: a notification, an added list item after a background refresh, etc. Let's look into the movement behind a form submission.
 Below are three dummy forms, each with a different server response time.